Chia1104/server-components-demo/README.md

 ### Step 3.
 Run the seed script

-Finally, run `npm run seed` to populate some data.
+Finally, run `pnpm seed` to populate some data.

 And you're done!